 Behavioural interview questions and answers are designed to learn about your past behavior, which relates to the job description and position you are interviewing for.
-The general belief is that your past behavior is predictive of your future behavior, so the interviewer wants to learn what you have done to understand better how you will perform in the future.
+The general belief is that your past behavior is predictive of your future behavior, so the hiring manager wants to learn what you have done to understand better how you will perform in the future.

 In this blog post, I will provide you with interview tips on handling behavioral questions and provide sample answers.

 I have taken a sample company like Cisco Systems here because, as a Network Engineer, most people’s dream job is to work for Cisco Systems.
 Before we dive in, one more thing, “behavioural “and “behavioral” are the same thing; it’s just that “behavioral” is used in North America, and the rest of the world commonly uses “behavioural.”
 So I will use both words interchangeably in this blog post.

 Behavioural Interview Questions and Answers (2022)

 What is a Behavioural Interview?

 A behavioral interview is where the interviewer asks a candidate to tell stories about specific work situations.
 These types of questions are meant to illustrate one or more of the following work-related competencies: -analytical skills, leadership skills, organization skills, problem-solving skills, etc. Of course, the behavioral job interviews can vary depending on the job being interviewed for.
 Still, the general rule of thumb is to give tailored answers to the company and the role.

 Traditional interview questions are predominantly behavioral, which are questions that relate to past events.
 Telling the recruiter your unique situation is the best way to tackle behavioural interview questions and answers.
 For example, the interviewer may ask you to provide specific examples of work ethics you have encountered or similar situations or events.
 You have demonstrated specific qualities, such as leadership, sales, analytical thinking, and actions to overcome them.
 Explain what you did, what you thought, your feelings, and the outcomes.